justice-rage/wagtail-crx-snipcart-template/README.md

 30. Congratulations, you have successfully made a test transaction and completed the tutorial! 🎉
     - You will be able to see your transaction in your Snipcart dashboard.
-    - Delete README_MEDIA and replace any pre-existing items as you see fit.
+    - Delete README_media and replace any pre-existing items as you see fit.

 ---